CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-03.md

 ## Review
 In this lab, you have completed the following:

-- Created Incident and alerts
+- Created Incidents and alerts
 - Investigated Incidents & Alerts
 - Explored the Live Responses